miguelcoria94/JustStocks/projectnotes/projectnotes.md

 If there is an error or if the previous or next state does not look like this, then check your logic in your signup action.

+<h3 align="center">67</h3>

+After finishing the Redux action for the signup feature, the React components are next.